hakhakobian/regallery/readme.txt

 * Thumbnail view: Present your gallery with clickable thumbnails that open larger versions of the images.
 * Mosaic view: Create visually appealing galleries with images arranged in a beautiful mosaic pattern.
 * Masonry view: Showcase your images in a dynamic masonry layout that adjusts seamlessly to different screen sizes.
-* Slideshow view: Display your images beautifully with smooth transitions, customizable settings, and full-screen mode..
+* Slideshow view: Display your images beautifully with smooth transitions, customizable settings, and full-screen mode.
+* Cube view: A 3D photo gallery with an interactive, rotating cube design.
+Great for displaying images in a unique way.

 = 7.
 How does the live demo feature work? =